hanshuebner/jsm/doc/input.markdown

 that are delivered to callbacks, using the standard node event handling idiom.

+All event handlers are called with the message timestamp as last argument.
+The message timestamp indicates the point in time when the message was received, measured in milliseconds since the start of the program.

 ### MIDIInput(portName)

 Return a `MIDIInput` object opened to the port with the given